mnott/texdown/README.md

 And of course even to itself:

-    cat document.tex | ./texdown.pl -dontparse | ./texdown.pl -v
+    cat document.tex | ./texdown.pl -n | ./texdown.pl -v

 ## RUNNING as a SCRIPT

-If running as a script, **texdown.pl** will take all parameters that it does not understand as either command line parameters or as values thereof, and try to detect whether these are files.
+If running as a script, **TeXDown** will take all parameters that it does not understand as either command line parameters or as values thereof, and try to detect whether these are files.
 It will then process those files one after another, in the order